 Need to Communicate

 Gray whales have the longest migration of any mammal, up to 22,500 km round-trip.
 In the eastern North Pacific, they travel from rich Alaskan feeding grounds to warm Mexican breeding and nursery areas.
 Their preferred coastal habitat exposes them to a wide spectrum of both naturally-occurring and man-made sounds which has the potential to interfere or mask their acoustic signals.

 For marine mammals, especially whales, hearing constitutes their most important sense.
 If they can’t effectively communicate or hear natural sounds in their habitat they may not be able to orient their travel, find mates, avoid predators, and ultimately survive.
 Thus, whales must be able to overcome or circumvent noise.

 Importance of this Study

 Although completed three decades ago, this four-year study conducted between 1981 and 1984 represents the only gray whale playback experiment in which the effect of increased biological and human-generated noise was compared to the acoustic behavior of this species.
-The increasing concern of human-generated noise impact in marine ecosystems, the current increase in human pressures in Arctic waters, and the critically endangered status of the Western North Pacific gray whale population showing it headed toward extinction, all prompted the need to publish this important study.
+The increasing concern of human-generated noise impact in marine ecosystems, the current increase in human pressures in Arctic waters, and the endangered status of the Western North Pacific gray whale population showing it headed toward extinction, all prompted the need to publish this important study.